 Fret not, since there’s two unique way of making sure that won’t happen.

-Using the ‘mustache’ method
+Using the ‘moustache’ method

 Imagery is a formidable weapon.
 Even pediatric psychologists use guided imagery recordings to help kid relax and deal with issues like pain management or anxiety.

 Needlessly to say that visualization elevates the ability to retain knowledge.
-Long story short: the impact on learning without visual imagination is as real as the struggle of learning hanyu pinyin.
+Long story short: the impact on learning without visual imagination is as real as the struggle of learning Hanyu pinyin.

-Anyway, here’s how visualization comes in when learning hanyu pinyin:
+Anyway, here’s how visualization comes in when learning Hanyu pinyin:

 ā á ǎ à